gibboa/Open_IO/GRADING.md

 - Participated in the [Matermost Channel](https://chat.rcos.io/open-source/channels/openio)
 - Participated in weekly meetings (Wednesdays) and optional meetings (Saturdays), in which we had Scrum, code reviews, and planned our project.
 - Participated in [Open IO RCOS Blog](https://rcos.io/projects/gibboa/open_io/blog)

+### David Roche
+What have you contributed back to the OS Community?
+- Playtesting
+- Refined collision code to handle edge cases relating to the head
+- Bugtracking and fixing

+How big is your codebase/where is it located
+- Most code is in [repository](https://github.com/gibboa/Open_IO)
+- My contributions are all stored in my [fork](https://github.com/drochecsp2017/Open_IO)

+Did you need to learn new technologies?
+Did you document your learning path in a tutorial?
+- Familiarized myself with all related technologies (JavaScript, Socket.io, Node.js, some HTML)
+- All Learning Material can be found in the repo: [Link](https://github.com/gibboa/Open_IO/tree/master/LearningResources)

+Are you participating in community activities such as code reviews and the discussion forum?
+- Participated in the Mattermost Channel
+- Attended as many out-of-class group sessions as possible